genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_1.2_2022.md

 Here, `coord` and `vel` are the atomic coordinates and velocities, respectively, `dt` is the time step, and `inv_mass` is the inverse of the atomic mass.
-As described above, the atomic forces are calculated in the subroutine "`compute_energy`".
-The trajectories of the coordinates and energy are output in the subroutine "`output_md`", which is contained in `at_output.fpp`.
+As described above, the atomic forces are calculated in the subroutine `compute_energy`.
+The trajectories of the coordinates and energy are output in the subroutine `output_md`, which is contained in `at_output.fpp`.

 In the case of the NVT or NPT ensemble, temperature and pressure are kept constant, where the velocities and coordinates are re-scaled according to the instantaneous temperature and pressure.
 In the leap-frog integrator of `atdyn`, Langevin thermostat/barostat [^4] [^5] and Berendsen thermostat/barostat [^6] are available.
-Let's search for "`langevin`" or "`berendsen`" in `at_md_leapfrog.fpp` to see how the velocities and coordinates are re-scaled.
+Let's search for `langevin` or `berendsen` in `at_md_leapfrog.fpp` to see how the velocities and coordinates are re-scaled.
-In addition, let's search for "`constraints`" to understand the SHAKE algorithm [^7], which further updates the coordinates to fix the length of the covalent bond involving hydrogen.
+In addition, let's search for `constraints` to understand the SHAKE algorithm [^7], which further updates the coordinates to fix the length of the covalent bond involving hydrogen.